sungnga/instagram-clone-app/README.md

   - In the ProfilePage component:
     - The showOptionsMenu state is initialized to false, which means that when the profile page first loaded, the OptionsMenu component isn't triggered and the options menu dialog won't be open
     - Write a handleCloseMenu function that calls the setOptionsMenu() to set the showOptionsMenu state back to false
-    - Then at the bottom of the return section, write a condition that if showOptionsMenu state is true, render the `<OptionsMenu />` and pass down to it the handleCloseMenu function as handleCloseMenu props
+    - Then at the bottom of the return section, write a conditional that only if showOptionsMenu state is true, then render the `<OptionsMenu />` component and pass down to it the handleCloseMenu function as handleCloseMenu props
     - At the bottom of the file write a OptionsMenu component
   - In the OptionsMenu component:
     - Accept the handleCloseMenu props from the ProfilePage parent component